Syvoltorg/Battery-Management-System/Soc estimation/README.md

-# SOC Estimation and Battery Management System Simulation
+# SoC Estimation and Battery Management System Simulation

-This repository contains MATLAB scripts for simulating the State of Charge (SOC) estimation of batteries used in electric vehicles (EVs), specifically under variable load conditions.
+This repository contains MATLAB scripts for simulating the State of Charge (SoC) estimation of batteries used in electric vehicles (EVs), specifically under variable load conditions.
 It also compares the efficiency of user-defined speed profiles with optimal speed profiles, while considering various factors such as road types and temperature variations.
-The primary goal is to help estimate battery SOC in real-time and analyze its performance under different operational conditions.
+The primary goal is to help estimate battery SoC in real-time and analyze its performance under different operational conditions.

 ## Features

-- **SOC Estimation**: Dynamically calculates the SOC over time for both user-defined and optimal speed profiles.
+- **SoC Estimation**: Dynamically calculates the SoC over time for both user-defined and optimal speed profiles.
 - **Efficiency Comparison**: Estimates battery efficiency as a percentage based on runtime comparisons between user-defined and optimal profiles.
 - **Road Type Simulation**: Simulates battery consumption over different road types (e.g., Highway, Muddy Road, Village Road, City Traffic).
-- **Temperature Effects**: Simulates the impact of varying temperatures on SOC drain and compares results under normal and temperature-dependent conditions.
+- **Temperature Effects**: Simulates the impact of varying temperatures on SoC drain and compares results under normal and temperature-dependent conditions.
-- **Visualizations**: Generates various plots to visualize SOC trends, efficiency metrics, and speed profiles over time.
+- **Visualizations**: Generates various plots to visualize SoC trends, efficiency metrics, and speed profiles over time.

 ## Prerequisites